 - 1.1.
 Hertfordshire County Council is reviewing its adopted Minerals Local Plan, Waste Local Plan and supporting documents.
 These comprise the following documents (with adoption date): - Minerals Local Plan Review (March 2007) - Minerals Consultation Areas SPD (November 2007) - Waste Core Strategy and Development Management Policies DPD (November 2012) - Waste Site Allocations DPD (July 2014) - Employment Land Areas of Search SPD (November 2015) - 1.2.
 The documents listed above are to be replaced by a single Minerals and Waste Local Plan (MWLP) covering the period to 2040.
-The new MWLP will set the overall spatial framework and development management policies for sustainable minerals and waste management development in Hertfordshire. - 1.3.
+The new MWLP sets the overall spatial framework and development management policies for sustainable minerals and waste management development in Hertfordshire. - 1.3.
 This Policy Evidence Report provides a context and justification for the creation of Policy 8: Borrow Pits in the emerging Minerals and Waste Local Plan.
+It also contains a reasoning for the changes made to the policy between the Draft Plan publication and the Proposed Submission Plan publication.